wanchain/wanchain-js-sdk/README.md

 ### Wanchain SDK for making crosschain transactions on the Wanchain network

-Note: Currently only Ethereum and ERC20 can be used on mainnet.
+Note: Currently Ethereum/ERC20/Bitcoin/EOS can be used on testnet and mainnet.

 ## Install